nwronski/batch-transcode-video/README.md

   - Do not preserve relative directory structure in output directory.
 If this is enabled, the base output folder will contain all transcoded videos.
 Note: this option has no effect unless you specify an `output` directory.
 - `--quiet` _Flag: does not accept a value_ (Default: `false`)
   - Prevents **any** logging to stdout and will only exit `0` on success or `1` on error
+- `--keep` _Flag: does not accept a value_ (Default: `false`) (Alias: `-k`)
+  - **Never delete any output files**, no matter what happens, **even if the encoding task fails** for the corresponding input file.
+If you use this option, input files that fail to encode correctly, or finish encoding, will not be deleted from the output folder.
+Subsequent runs, with or without using the `--diff` option, will not reprocess the failed input files, unless the corresponding output files are manually deleted.

 ### Providing options to transcode-video